-Internal procedures will be followed where the harm test is not met and where LADO, Social Care and/or Police involvement is concluded and/or it is agreed that the school can follow its internal procedures.
+Where the harm test is not met, and where LADO, Social Care and/or Police involvement is concluded and it is agreed that the school can follow its internal procedures, the matter will be dealt with in accordance with the Low-Level Concerns Policy as set out in the Code of Conduct.
+This includes, where the case manager makes a judgement that the matter amounts to potential misconduct, the procedures below.
 If, at any stage, new information emerges that requires a referral as set out in Section 6, the internal procedures should be held in abeyance and only resumed if agreed with the LADO, children's social care and the Police.
 Consideration or a review of suspension/alternate arrangements should be also undertaken.